-When I first started following Jesus about 15 years ago, I was surprised as I took a new look back over my life and contemplated God’s work in pursuing me.
+When I first started following Jesus in 2005, I was surprised as I took a new look back over my life and contemplated God’s work in pursuing me.
 As I began to order my memories theologically, as Keller says, I began to see the events, experiences, struggles, and relationships in my life in a new light.
 I could now understand that chance and my own power were never the guiding forces of my life, but it was in fact always God.
 He was always there – ever active, ever working – even while I was asleep to his sovereignty.

 - “I took your father Abraham … and made his offspring many.”
 (Vs. 3)

 - “I gave him Isaac.”
 (Vs. 3)

 - “And to Isaac I gave Jacob and Esau.”
 (Vs. 4)

 - “I sent Moses and Aaron.”
 (Vs. 5)